 Give bananas plenty of room to grow by digging a deep hole to accommodate it.
 For the best results, prepare the soil well before planting.
 The soil should be well-drained, deep and organically amended.
 Slightly acidic soil (5.52 6.5 pH) is preferred.

-Banana plants require lots of nourishment.
+A banana require lots of nourishment.
 These heavy feeders need ample amounts of organic matter, such as green sand.
 Pay close attention to potassium levels.
 Potassium is an extremely important element as bananas are filled with potassium, so this is a very necessary nutrient for the plant.

 Remember banana trees are tropical and hail from rain forests.
 They need a lot of water, and they need plenty of moisture in the air.
 This is one reason why they do best planted in groups rather than as single specimens.
 Being close together helps them retain moisture in the leaves.
 Provide one or 2 inches of water weekly and check frequently to make certain the soil stays evenly moist.